davefernandes/nodejs-books-library/README.md

 The project needs these 2 variables to be set in .env

 1. MONGODB_URI - Your MongoDB connection string
-2. PORT- The listening port for NodeJS Server
+2. PORT- The listening port for NodeJS Server(default:3000)